The Psychology of Watch Collecting: Influence, Impulse, and the Watches We Keep

 Photo by Chris Antzoulis - the day I got my BB58 Bronze

-There’s a phrase that gets used a lot in watch circles, usually said with a shrug and a smile: I just wanted to try it out.
+There’s a phrase that gets used a lot in watch circles: I just wanted to try it out.
+It sounds harmless, doesn’t it?
+Fuck, it even sounds downright sensible.

-A watch worn with one eye already on resale value is a fundamentally different object than one bought with the expectation of staying put.
-One is a guest.
-The other is a companion.
+A watch worn with one eye already on resale value is fundamentally different from one bought with the expectation of commitment.
+It’s gone from a companion to a houseguest, and one you may not even like.

 Influence Doesn’t Feel Like Advertising Anymore

-One of the reasons this churn feels so natural is that influence no longer announces itself as marketing.
-It arrives disguised as enthusiasm, as storytelling, as friendship.
+One of the reasons this churn feels so natural is that marketing now announces itself as influence, in that it doesn’t really announce itself anymore.
+It comes to your doorstep with a mask of enthusiasm, as storytelling…maybe even friendship.

 Psychological research into influencer culture shows that people don’t engage with creators the way they do with traditional ads.
-They form parasocial relationships, one‑sided emotional bonds that feel personal, even intimate.
-Trust transfers easily in these relationships.
-Risk feels lower.
-Decisions feel safer.
+They form parasocial relationships.
+These are one‑sided emotional connections that feel personal.
+Trust transfers more easily in relationships considered more intimate, and you feel safer making decisions when they are verified.

-Trusting a recommendation because the reviewer “feels like one of us”
+• Trusting a recommendation from a reviewer who “feels like one of us”

-Borrowing someone else’s excitement as a shortcut to our own
+• Borrowing someone else’s excitement as our own

-Confusing alignment of taste with alignment of identity
+• Confusing the alignment of our personal taste with the alignment of our own identity

 Photo by Chris Antzoulis - Crowded watch conventions